-Councillor Pam Hansen
+Deputy Mayor Pam Hansen

 I was born and raised in Bentley and am proud to have called this community home for 45+ years while raising a family of my own here.
 I am continuously and actively involved in many community events and organizations.

 I believe we are very fortunate to live where we do in Alberta.
 My goal is to continue to make Bentley a great place to live, raise families and do business.
 My goal as a councillor is to contribute to the betterment of Bentley for the residents & it’s visitors, I look forward to representing the residence at the council table.

 “The future of every community lies in capturing the passion, imagination, and resources of its people.”
 Ernesto Sirolli